kaelemc/vrnetlab/cisco/iol/README.md

 Copy the `x86_64_crb_linux-adventerprisek9-ms` into this directory and rename it to `cisco_iol-x.y.z.bin` (x.y.z being the version number).
 For example `cisco_iol-17.12.01.bin`.
 The `.bin` extension is important.

-> If using IOL-L2 it is reccomended to name your image to identify it as IOL-L2.
+> If using IOL-L2 it is recommended to name your image to identify it as IOL-L2.
 For example: `cisco_iol-L2-x.y.z.bin`

 > If you are getting the image from the CML refplat, the IOL image is under the `iol-xe-x.y.z` directory or `ioll2-xe-x.y.z` for IOL-L2.